towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

 # Subcommands and their meaning:

-PsychImaging\('PrepareConfiguration'\);
+PsychImaging('PrepareConfiguration');
-- Prepare setup of imaging pipeline for onscreen window.
+\- Prepare setup of imaging pipeline for onscreen window.
 This is the first step in the sequence of configuration steps.

-PsychImaging\('AddTask', whichChannel, whichTask \[,param1\]...\);
+PsychImaging('AddTask', whichChannel, whichTask [,param1]...);
-- Add a specific task or processing requirement to the list of actions to be performed by the pipeline for the currently selected onscreen window. 'whichChannel' is a string with the name of the channel to
+\- Add a specific task or processing requirement to the list of actions to be performed by the pipeline for the currently selected onscreen window. 'whichChannel' is a string with the name of the channel to
 configure: